Hotmoka/hotmoka/tutorial/Takamaka.md

-What should be retained of the above discussion is that constructors and methods of Takamaka classes, if we want them to be called from outside the blockchain, must have parameters of storage types and must return values of storage type (if not `void`).
-A method that expects a parameter of type `java.util.HashSet`, for instance, can be defined and called from Takamaka code, but cannot be called from outside the blockchain, for instance, from our `Main` class or from a wallet.
+What should be retained of the above discussion is that constructors and methods of Takamaka classes, if we want them to be called from outside the blockchain, must receive storage values as parameters and must return storage values (if they are not `void` methods).
+A method that expects a parameter of type `java.util.HashSet`, for instance, can be defined and called from inside the Takamaka code, but cannot be called from outside the blockchain, such as, for instance, from our `Main` class or from a wallet.

 We conclude this section with a formal definition of storage objects.
 We have already said that storage objects can be kept in blockchain and their class must extend
 `takamaka.lang.Storage`.
 But there are extra constraints.
 Namely, fields of a storage objects are part of the representation of such objects and must, themselves, be kept in storage.
-Hence:

-A storage object:
+Hence, a storage object:
-1. must havs a class that extends (directly or indirectly) class `takamaka.lang.Storage`, and
+1. must have a class that extends (directly or indirectly) class `takamaka.lang.Storage`, and
 2. has fields that hold storage values (primitives, `java.math,BigInteger`, `java.lang.String` or a storage class).

 Note that the above conditions hold for the class `Person` above.
 Moreover,